rails/rails/guides/source/action_mailer_basics.md

 Thanks for joining and have a great day!
 ```

-When you call the +mail+ method now, Action Mailer will detect the two templates (text and HTML) and automatically generate a <tt>multipart/alternative</tt> email.
+When you call the `mail` method now, Action Mailer will detect the two templates (text and HTML) and automatically generate a `multipart/alternative` email.

 #### Wire It Up So That the System Sends the Email When a User Signs Up